Nordic Gender Institute: Impact of Hjernevask

 Kjersti Nipen have speculated about the decision to restructure NIKK, and its relation to the public debate that followed the seven-part television documentary series Hjernevask ('Brainwash'), by the comedian and documentarian Harald Eia, which aired in spring 2010 on the Norwegian broadcasting service NRK.
 However, the Norwegian Research Council has denied that the programme had any influence on its decision not to renew the Norwegian research programme on gender in 2011.

 The gender researcher Marit Aure speculates, however, that the discussions on gender research, following the programme, might have influenced the decision indirectly, by presenting gender research in Norway as a more established field than actually was the case.
 Anders Hanneborg, involved in the Norwegian Research Council's committee that evaluated the Norwegian gender research programme's renewal application, explained that the programme was not renewed in order to decentralize and strengthen gender research in Norway.
 He also denied directly that the television programme Hjernevask was any part of their discussions on the issue.
 The Norwegian research programme on gender had received funding in 2008 for a period of four years, which expired in 2011.
 The Norwegian research programme, funded by the Norwegian Research Council, was not related to NIKK, which was funded by the Nordic Council of Ministers.

 The Norwegian Parliament, responding to a direct question from Tord Lien of the rightist Progress Party, addressed these television programmes.
 The core of his criticism concerned the scientific neglect of the biological to the social component.
 The Minister of Research and Higher Education, Tora Aasland, from the Socialist Left Party, dismissed these criticisms, adding that multidisciplinary gender research in Norway has been evaluated positively, not by television programmes, but through external scientific evaluations of Norwegian research on the field.
 The Norwegian network for Gender Studies states correlations between Hjernevask and increased discussion on the gender studies in its Annual report 2010.

 Projects

-The Nordic Gender Institute initiated, co-ordinated, and executed projects that focus on central gender equality issues, i.e. research and development, statements, surveys, and reports.
+The Nordic Gender Institute initiated, co-ordinated, and executed projects that focus on central gender equality issues such as research and development, statements, surveys, and reports.
 The most recent projects are: